It’s that time of year again when Asian lady beetles invade homes in search of a warmer habitat.

 One way to eliminate the beetles instantly is to vacuum them up.

-But be warned: this method isn’t foolproof, and if you have a lot of lady beetles, it might take a while.
+However, this method isn’t foolproof, and if you have a lot of Asian lady beetles, it might take a while.

 2. Bay Leaves

 These leaves can be used to deter Asian lady beetles.
-Bay leaves emit a strong fragrance that these imposter ladybugs find offensive.
+Bay leaves emit a strong fragrance that these insects find offensive.

-Therefore, place bay leaves around your home or anywhere else you’ve noticed an infestation.
+Therefore, place bay leaves around your home or anywhere you’ve noticed an infestation.

 3. Mums

-The critters do not like chrysanthemums.
+The beetles do not like chrysanthemums.
 As a result, they’ll stay away from your home if you have these plants near entry points, such as doors and window sills.

 4. Diatomaceous Earth